Machine-learning approaches to dispersion measure estimation for fast radio bursts: Data

 \section{Data}

 The models were trained on a synthetic benchmark dataset containing 180,000 samples, randomly divided into six folds for cross-validation.
+Here, the term “folds” refers to the partitions used in k-fold cross-validation, following standard machine learning terminology.
 In each iteration, one fold (30,000 samples) was used for validation, while the remaining five were used for training.
 The validation set was employed to assess model robustness and optimize hyperparameters.
 An independent test set of 10,000 samples, generated using the same parameter distributions, was used to evaluate performance on unseen data.
 All datasets follow a uniform DM distribution (see Figure~\ref{fig:dm_histograms}), ensuring balanced coverage across dispersion measures and preventing biases that could affect generalization accuracy.

 The synthetic dataset was generated using a publicly available software package hosted on GitHub\footnote{\url{https://github.com/liamconnor/single_pulse_ml}} (GPL-2.0 license), which we extended to more closely reproduce real observations, including implementation of the sub-burst slope law (see below).
-The modified framework supports simulations for various telescopes.
-For this study, we adopted a CHIME/FRB-like configuration, covering 400–800~MHz with a reference frequency of 600~MHz.
-Details of the simulation procedure are described below.
+The modified framework allows simulations with different basic instrumental parameters (e.g., frequency range and bandwidth), but does not explicitly account for site-specific RFI or detailed receiver characteristics.